-While the majority of advice provided was adequate we did find concerning pockets of poor advice.
+Having said that, we did find concerning pockets of poor advice.
 Much of this advice involved recommendations that investors set up an SMSF to gear into real property.
-Where this advice was inappropriate for the individual investors, ASIC will be following up and taking regulatory action.
+Where this advice was inappropriate for the individual investors, ASIC has been following up and taking regulatory action.